CAFapi/caf-common/container-cert-script/README.md

 # Container Cert Script

-The container cert script contains CAcert installation scripts for installing Java security certificates.
+The container cert script contains CAcert installation scripts for installing Java security certificates primarily for use in [CAF](http://cafapi.github.io/) service development and installation of the certificates in Docker containers.

 It also contains an install script for installing SSL keystore.

 ## Usage

-To install the scripts in a container, add the following dependency to your pom:
+To install the scripts in a container, add the following dependency to your container's pom:

 ```
 <dependency>